 You’ll also consider how you might plan a trip including appropriate safety and risk assessment.

-Our commitment to developing graduates with the skills and experience employers need means that within six months of graduating, 90 per cent of undergraduates are in employment or further study.
-(DLHE Survey 2012/13).
+Our commitment to developing graduates with the skills and experience employers need means that within six months of graduating, 98.8 per cent of our PGCE Primary and Early Years graduates are in employment or further study.
+(DLHE Survey 2015/16).

 Whatever subjects you choose, we focus on giving up-to-date knowledge.
 The real-life experience you gain on placements can also give you a real head start in the career stakes.